eddievelasquez/IntercodeToolbox/Intercode.Toolbox.TemplateEngine/README.md

   [GeneratedRegex( @"\$([^$]+)\$" )]
   private static partial Regex CreateMacroNameRegex();
 }
 ```

-Only the macro replacement code within the template is being benchmarked.
+> **NOTE**: The code for the `TemplateEngineHelper` class just compiles the text into a `Template` and creates a `MacroProcessor` instance.
+It is kept in a separate class because we only want to measure the actual macro processing time in this benchmark.

+#### Benchmark Results

 As the results indicate, the `MacroProcessor` demonstrates significantly
 faster performance and lower memory allocation compared to the `StringBuilder` and `Regex` implementations.

 ![Results](https://raw.githubusercontent.com/eddievelasquez/IntercodeToolbox/refs/heads/main/Intercode.Toolbox.TemplateEngine/BenchmarkResults.png)